How LifeStraw Works

 LifeStraw Technology

-LifeStraw Personal is a tube about 10 inches (25 centimeters) long and about an inch (2.5 cm) around.
-The outer shell of LifeStraw Personal is made of a durable plastic.
-LifeStraw has a string attached so users can wear it around their necks.
+LifeStraw is a tube about 9.25 inches (23.5 centimeters) long and about an inch (2.5 centimeters) around [source: Wilhelm].
+The outer shell of the unit is made of a durable plastic, with a string attached so users can wear it around their necks.
 To use it, a person simply sticks the LifeStraw directly into the water source and drinks as he or she would from a straw.
-When the user finishes, he or she blows air out to clear the filter.
-It takes about eight minutes to drink a quart of water with LifeStraw Personal, and anyone who can use a straw can use it.

-LifeStraw Family is a larger unit that can clean enough water for several people at once.
-LifeStraw Family consists of a blue bucket with a pre-filter insert, a long plastic tube and a filter cartridge with a tap attached to draw out the water.
+LifeStraw Family is a larger unit that can purify enough water for several people at once.
+This higher-capacity product can handle a family of five for three years, or roughly 18,000 liters (4,755 gallons), according to the company.
+The product consists of a blue bucket with a prefilter insert, a long plastic tube and a filter cartridge with a tap attached to draw out the water.
 No electricity or battery power is required.
 Gravity guides water through a series of filters.
-The user pours water into the pre-filter and bucket at the top of the unit.
-The water then moves down the tube to run through a chlorine-saturated purification filter riddled with tiny pores that acts as a sieve for bacteria.
+The user pours water into the prefilter and bucket at the top of the unit.
+The water then moves down the tube and runs through the same type of hollow fiber technology that the personal LifeStraw uses, but these pores are actually 0.02 microns across, which makes it an ultrafiltration device.
+(It also means the family unit can filter out viruses, while the personal one can't.)
 The user can then pour the newly purified water from the tap.
-The user can clean the filter by closing the tap and pressing a squeeze bulb to release the collected residue and can use a rag to wipe the pre-filter bucket.
-LifeStraw Family can filter about 10 quarts (9.5 liters) of water per hour.
+The person can clean the filter by closing the tap and pressing a red squeeze bulb to release the collected residue and can use a rag to wipe the prefilter bucket.
+LifeStraw Family can filter about 9-12 liters (2.4 to 3.2 gallons) of water per hour [source: Wilhelm].

-In just a few years, LifeStraw has become a leader in the struggle to give everyone clean water.
 On the next page, we'll look at what LifeStraw can and can't do.
-We'll also explore some water purification alternatives.

 LifeStraw in Action

 While some people hail LifeStraw and other personal water filters as the answer to the developing world's water woes, others say they're only a temporary fix.
 Paul Hetherington, spokesperson for the British charity WaterAid, feels the real problem is the distance that some people in remote areas have to travel to a water source, which can be as far as 20 kilometers (12.4 miles) round-trip.
-He also says LifeStraw is too expensive for the average person in these countries.
+He also says LifeStraw is too expensive for the average person in these countries, should they have to procure the units themselves.
+(They don't currently.)
 He believes that education on good hygiene and the establishment of a reliable source of clean water in the village is a more viable solution [source: BBC News].

 A man waits to use a public restroom in New Delhi, India.
 Twenty five percent of New Delhi's 16 million residents have no access to running water.